liblaf/blog/docs/latex/2022-04-10-how-to-use-more-than-10-columns-in-matrix.md

 ---
-title: "How To Use More Than 10 Columns in Matrix"
+title: How To Use More Than 10 Columns in Matrix
 category:
+  - LaTeX
-  - "LaTeX"
+  - Quick Solution
+tag:
-  - "Quick Solution"
+  - Matrix
 ---

 ```latex